trustfractal/sdk/README.md

 Wallet][fractal-wallet] installed, it should automatically sync.

 You can find examples of integrating with Fractal DIDs [in our docs][did-docs].

+Right now, two types of credentials are supported:

+- Ethereum;
+- Cardano.

 ### Generating and signing a credential